EventsUncle Phil

 DSC01177.JPG

 Staging to get onto the track happened on the overlook.
-It was nice because you could stand along the rail and see the entire course easily.
 You may not realize it, but Sekia had a big elevation change throughout the track.
 The first handful of turns were relatively flat and then you start going uphill.

 DSC01172.JPG